 Inside sales teams are becoming even more important in the world of B2B.

-Sales teams within larger businesses used to be ruled by outside sales reps.
-Now, we’re starting to see the balance shift.
-The simple truth is that buyers are easing towards our primarily digital world.
-We aren’t just seeing more companies adopt a hybrid approach.
-We are also seeing many of them lean towards 100% remote sales teams.
+The simple truth is that buyers are embracing our primarily digital world.
+We aren’t just seeing more companies adopt a hybrid approach, we are also seeing many of them lean toward 100% remote sales teams.

 Shifting the balance

-Nowadays, we see plenty of overlap between inside and outside sales teams.
+The “travelling salesman” is no longer anticipated by your prospects.
+That being said, we still see plenty of overlap between inside and outside sales teams.
 In reality, the two are blending to meet the rising demand of buyers wanting faster ways to do business.

 5 actionable inside sales tips every rep needs to hear